 The ACSC hosts a research forum twice a year to bring together people interested in survivorship research.
 For further information visit the ACSC Health Professional Events page.

-ACSC was heavily involved in the first (Oct 2016) and second (Feb 2018) Victorian Cancer Survivorship Conferences, and will co-host the third Victorian Cancer Survivorship Conference in Melbourne in March 2020.
+ACSC was heavily involved in the first (Oct 2016), second (Feb 2018) Victorian Cancer Survivorship Conferences, and co-hosted the third Victorian Cancer Survivorship Conference with the Victorian Comprehensive Cancer Centre in March 2020.

 For more information on survivorship research including current and completed projects, opportunities for students and publications, visit the Survivorship and Living Well After Cancer page.